-If you're building capacity in a rural area in a developing country, where transportation and communication are challenging, you may have to bring people together for a few days.
+If you are building capacity in a rural area in a developing country, where transportation and communication are challenging, you may have to bring people together in one place for a few days.
 While there is rapid growth of cell phone usage in areas fairly remote from major cities, it makes sense that if you are training people to work with other people, face to face communication will work best.

 Use people who grew up in the area as trainers, if possible.
 Too often internationally the community development expert has been someone from an international or regional organization, large non-governmental organization, or relief agency.

 If transportation isn't a major issue, it's often better to space the capacity building exercises at intervals of at least a week.
 This allows participants to notice their own environments and maybe even to practice some new skills they have learned in the training.

 We want you to remain clear that rural community development is distinguished from other rural fields because of its emphasis on increasing human abilities and cooperation.

-However, it's always useful and unavoidable to describe some of the typical community development problems that will be encountered in rural areas.
+However, it's always useful to describe some of the typical community development problems that will be encountered in rural areas.
 We suggest three for your consideration.

 Agriculture, cutting timber, or hunting and fishing used to provide quite an adequate economic base for rural communities.
 (Please make sure you understand the concept of an economic base before you continue.)